Relationships, sex and health education (RSHE): current requirements

-Understand your requirements to teach relationships and health education in primary school, and RSHE in secondary school.
+Understand the requirements for primary and secondary schools, in place until September 2026.
 Find out what you're expected to cover and understand parents' right to withdraw their children from sex education.

 Last reviewed on 8 May 2025